JadeBetty/GrowAGarden-Bot/README.md

 - Rename config.example.json to config.json and fill in your clientIDs and your stock channel there.
 - Open up terminal and install the packages in package.json.
 - Run the boy by node src/index.js or using nodemon src/index.js
-- Give me credit for the bot.
+- Give a star for this github repo :D

 # Licenses